Joe-Collins-1986/BitWise-DRF/README.md

 ### Define what the endpoints being developed are aiming to achieve up front.

-The development of this backend taught me the importance of haveing a very clear understanding of the entity relationship between models and how the required data should be presented in the appropriate endpoints via serializers prior to the build.
+The development of this backend taught me the importance of having a very clear understanding of the entity relationship between models and how the required data should be presented in the appropriate endpoints via serializers prior to the build.

-This is essential for reducing duplication of effort and having a more effiecient model structure.
+This is essential for reducing duplication of effort and having a more efficient model structure.

 # Deployment